Part 2: Just Breathe

-The BRCA gene is very prevalent in Ashkenazi Jews and is “The Breast Cancer Gene” you have an 80% higher risk of getting breast cancer in your lifetime as opposed to the average person having a 5% chance.
+The BRCA gene is very prevalent in Ashkenazi Jews and is “The Breast Cancer Gene” you have an 80% higher risk of getting breast cancer in your lifetime if you are BRCA positive as opposed to the average person having a 5% chance.
 It is estimated that one in forty Ashkenazi Jewish women has a BRCA gene mutation.
-The I was tested is my age, I'm relatively young to be diagnosed.
+The reason they tested me for it is because I'm relatively young to be diagnosed, only 35.
 I also have a family history on my mother's Ashkenazi side, even though slightly removed.
 My grandfather’s sister and his brother's daughter had it.
 His brother's daughter was a marathon runner, fit as a fiddle and had breast cancer and a double mastectomy at age 45.

 I sat with the genetic counsellor and as she told me I had the BRCA2 gene I went into “freeze mode” again.
 "Ok, what now?
 What needs to be done?
 When can I meet with the plastic surgeon?"

-I knew that by being BRCA Positive just like Angelina Jolie I would have to have a double mastectomy.
+I knew that by being BRCA2 Positive just like Angelina Jolie I would have to have a double mastectomy.

 At the beginning of this journey I thought that was the scariest part and now it was a reality.
 All I wanted to know was if I could have a skin sparing mastectomy and keep my nipples.